NexusGPU/tensor-fusion-site/docs/en/docs.md

 hero:
   name: "Tensor Fusion"
   text: Less GPUs<br />More AI Apps
-  tagline: Supercharge your AI Infra with TensorFusion, <br />the Real-world GPU Virtualization Framework # Use it remotely like NFS!
+  tagline: Supercharge your AI Infra with TensorFusion, <br />the State-of-the-art GPU Virtualization & Pooling # Use it remotely like NFS!
 It's the #1 GPU pooling and dynamic scheduling solution, and the AI Infra powered by AI.
   actions:
     - theme: brand
       text: Overview